sertmer/CosmiCats/README.md

 * Asynchronous JavaScript
 * Work within a short time frame (6 days) to deliver a unique product for my audience (people who believe cats are aliens)

+## Installation

+To access this repo, simply clone down and run `npm install` to access the necessary packages.
+For the best viewing experience, run `npm run start` and copy and paste your local server into the browser.

 ## Tech Stack
 * Nasa Images API
 * The Cat API